-Andrew Sansardo struggled with his weight and his severe knock knees all his life.
+Andrew Sansardo struggled with his weight and severe knock-knee all his life.
 After his parents’ deaths, though, he knew he had to make a change.

 “Being overweight, I have everybody calling me fat,” Andrew said to WGNTV Chicago.
-“Back then it was acceptable to be beat up on because you were different from everyone else.”
-According to WGNTV, Andrew was twice the size of his twin brother and born with a condition that made his knees turn inward.
+“Back then, it was acceptable to be beat up on because you were different from everyone else.”
+According to WGNTV, Andrew was twice the size of his twin brother, born with a condition that made his knees turn inward.

 “I was that kid that stayed in the room.
 I didn’t really leave until I was 16, 17 years old.
 I was a loner and didn’t really do a lot,” he said.

-At 25 years old with his knock knees as bad as ever and very overweight, Andrew’s dad died from congestive heart failure.
-Years later, his mom passed away and Andrew had an epiphany.
+At 25 years old, with his knock-knee as bad as ever, Andrew was very overweight.
+His dad died young, from congestive heart failure.
+Years later, his mom passed, and Andrew had an epiphany.

-Thus began his long journey towards a new lease on life.
-It started with walking into the gym at 413 pounds and fighting through the pain his knock knees caused him.
+Thus began his long journey toward a new lease on life.
+It started with walking into the gym at 413 pounds and fighting through the pain his knock-knee caused him.

 Footage and photo provided by WGNTV Chicago